morinted/Resume/resume.md

 ## About Ted

 That guy who writes code with a steno machine.
-Currently working at SHOEBOX, an awesome high-tech medical startup.
+Currently working at SHOEBOX, an awesome high-tech hearing company.

 Enthusiastic about tech that has a big impact on improving people's quality of life.
 Programming is a passion; simple and elegant code is personal prority.